fserb/bkc/pages/bouncing/bouncing.md

 We start by computing the normalized vector `dir` that connects `a` and `b`, we also calculate a perpendicular vector `nor` to that.
 Those two will work as the basis for our crystal rendering.
+Notice that we both normalize and multiply by the passed `size`.

 A quick note on the perpendicular vector.
 We do it by rotating the original vector by $90^{\circ}$ counter-clockwise.
 A vector rotation by $\theta$ is a